-In recent years, the government set out its intention to end New Homes Bonus, however with the delays to the Fair Funding Review its future for 2024/25 and beyond remains unclear.
+In recent years, the government set out its intention to end New Homes Bonus, however with the delays to the Fair Funding Review its future remains unclear.
 The intention is to replace this mechanism with a different means of incentivising and rewarding housing growth.
-The detail of this continues to be unknown at this time and the MTFS for 2024/25 assumes no further awards in this respect.

 Currently, the Council has a residual reserve of unused New Homes Bonus of £409k (see Table 2 above) and this is available for use if approved as part of the Budget Strategy.
-It should be noted that the Council utilised £2.18m of its earmarked reserve in 2023/24 to balance its Budget.
+It should be noted that the Council utilised £2.18m of its earmarked and £1.78m of general reserves in 2023/24 to balance its Budget.
 This reserve is likely to continue to be depleted in 2024/25 unless the Government provide a compensating alternative.